kumarrupesh2000/LearnHub/README.md

 way to interact with MongoDB using JavaScript

 ### Data Models and Database Schema:
-The back end of StudyNotion uses a range of data models and database schemas to manage data, including:
+The back end of LearnHub uses a range of data models and database schemas to manage data, including:
 1. Student schema: Includes fields such as name, email, password, and course details for each student.